BartWilcz/BartWilcz/README.md

                 I'm Bartosz</h1>
 <h3 align="center">Data Analyst and Automation specialist</h3>

  I'm business analyst and developer with a strong passion for data analysis  and visualization.
-Currently seeking new opportunities in financial sector and data analytics field.
 I have a proven track record of using my skills to identify and solve complex business problems.
-I am eager to expand my skillset and take on fresh challenges in order to further develop my expertise in the field.